Parson Keithly’s Hidden Gold, Missouri

 Treasure Hunter T-Shirt

 Over time, the family learned that Keithly had found gold in California, estimating its value at the time at about $6,000.
 Never knowing where the Parson had hidden the gold, the family speculated that it might have been in a garden with an apple tree some distance from the house.
-They also wondered if it might be kept in a cave near there property.
+They also wondered if it might be kept in a cave near their property.
 Both the garden and the cave were places that the Parson often liked to visit.

-The cave is located near Galena, Missouri in Stone County.
+The cave is located near Galena, Missouri, in Stone County.

 Also See: